Current incidence of the disease at a glance, recommendations and mandatory vaccination by country August 18, 2025

 Austria

-In the warm season, there is a risk of tick-borne disease and, in much of the country, TBE, which can lead to encephalitis.
-Take care to protect against tick attachment.
-If you are in an infected area, vaccination may be recommended after an individual risk assessment.
+During the warmer months, there is a risk of tick-borne diseases, including TBE nationwide, which can lead to encephalitis.
+Take precautions against tick bites.
+If you are staying in an infected area, vaccination may be recommended after an individual risk assessment.

 South Africa